Marcus Sherels: 2016 season

 On March 11, the Vikings re-signed Sherels to a two-year $4 million contract with a $1.5 million guaranteed.
 On August 18 during a preseason game against the Seattle Seahawks, Sherels caused a pass interference late in the fourth quarter, but on the very next play, he picked off a pass from rookie quarterback Trevone Boykin and returned it 53 yards for a touchdown to help the Vikings win.
 In Week 3 of the regular season with the Vikings trailing 10–2 to the Carolina Panthers, Sherels changed the course of the game with a 54-yard punt return for a touchdown late in the first quarter.
 He also deflected a pass intended to Kelvin Benjamin late in the game.
 In Week 5 against the Houston Texans, Sherels returned a punt for a 79-yard touchdown that gave the Vikings a 24–0 lead.
 His return was seventh longest in team history, and he moved into second place among Vikings in punt return yards with 1,688, trailing only Leo Lewis, who had 1,812 in 11 seasons.
 Sherels, in his sixth season, also became the first Vikings player to have two games with more than 100 yards in punt returns.

 2017 season

 In 2017, Sherels played in all 16 games primarily on special teams and as the Vikings primary punt returner.

 2018 season

 On March 28, 2018, Sherels re-signed with the Vikings.

 New Orleans Saints

 On March 21, 2019, Sherels signed a one-year contract with the New Orleans Saints.
-He was placed on injured reserve on August 31, 2019, but was released the next day.
+He was placed on injured reserve on August 31, but was released by New Orleans the next day.

 Minnesota Vikings (second stint)

-On September 24, 2019, Sherels re-signed with the Vikings.
-He was released on October 22, 2019.
+On September 24, 2019, Sherels re-signed with the Minnesota Vikings.
+He was released by Minnesota on October 22.

 Miami Dolphins

 On November 5, 2019, Sherels was signed by the Miami Dolphins.
-He was released on December 14, 2019.
+He was released by the Dolphins on December 14.

 Minnesota Vikings (third stint)

-On January 3, 2020, Sherels re-signed with the Vikings for the second time that season.
+On January 3, 2020, Sherels re-signed with the Minnesota Vikings for the second time that season.
 He was not re-signed after the playoffs.